enterprise-org-3/verademo/README.md

 ## Aboutd

 Blab-a-Gag is a fairly simple forum type application which allows:
-* Users can post a one-liner joke.
+* Users can post a one-liner joke.s
 * Users can follow the jokes of other users or not (listen or ignore).
 * Users can comment on other users messages (heckle).